GoodbyteCo/quinnpollock.net/projects/_posts/2020-02-23-WetsuwetenSupport.md

 layout: ideas
 author: Sam, Quinn
 short: Information and list of emails to send support for Wet’suwet’en
+description: Information and list of emails to send support for Wet’suwet’en
 ---

 Now is the time the support the Wet’suwet’en people agaist colonial violence and militarized RCMP invasion.
 Below is a list of contacts and talking points that can be used to contact local media, Queen's Univesity and Kingston Government Officals in order to make your voice heard